QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/index.md

 * [Json Web Tokens](/cybersecurity/red-team/s2.discovery/techniques/passwords/jwt.md) 🚪🔑: find and exploit these

 ➡️ You should check for signs of [well-known vulnerabilities](/cybersecurity/red-team/s3.exploitation/index.md#common-vulnerabilities-).

+🪦 If there is a load balancer such as haproxy blocking some URLs, can you try to see if `//blocked_endpoint` is blocked?
 </div></div>

 <hr class="sep-both">